alex-r-bigelow/hanpuku/README.md

 #### High priority
 - Fix Isolation Mode bug
 - Support text
-- Documentation, iD3-specific Examples
+- More iD3-specific Examples
 - Import directly from Examples tab
-- Bundle for user testing (start a release cycle?)

 #### Medium priority
-- Support HTML conversion to SVG + a more elegant way to incorporate new SVG elements
 - Regex search/replace in text editors (esp. data)
 - Replace textareas with ace editors
 - Embed the Chrome debugging window as a view
 - Export as/to web page tool
 - Embed data, js, css files inside the .ai file (preserve layer-level properties while I'm at it)
 - Load multiple js, css files, distinguish between js libraries and scripts (run the former immediately)
+- Support Gradients, CMYK color, stroke properties (dashes, cap, etc.), Masks

 #### Low priority (probably next paper)
+- Fix bug associated with single paths too long for Illustrator
 - Bindings tab
 - Selection query tools
 - Dom preview selection functionality
 - Influence tab
 - Add some kind of placeholder for unsupported items like blends or graphs?
-- Support Text, Gradients, CMYK color, stroke properties (dashes, cap, etc.), Masks
 - Support binding to path points (you can get around this by being creative with your data abstraction!)
 - Walk through HBO Example

 #### Very low priority
+- Support converting HTML outside the SVG?
 - Investigate what it would take to make an Inkscape clone
-- It would be cool to convert between canvas elements / bitmaps
+- It would be cool to convert between canvas elements / bitmaps...
-- Windows support
+- Test on Windows